Patient education: Sleep apnea in adults (Beyond the Basics)

 Dental devices — A dental device, called an oral appliance or mandibular advancement device, can reposition the jaw (mandible), bringing the tongue and soft palate forward as well.
 This may relieve obstruction in some people .

 This treatment is excellent for reducing snoring, although the effect on OSA is sometimes more limited .
 As a result, dental devices are best used for mild cases of OSA when relief of snoring is the main goal.
 Failure to tolerate and accept CPAP is another indication for dental devices.
 While dental devices are not as effective as CPAP for OSA, some patients prefer a dental device to CPAP.
 Side effects of dental devices are generally minor but may include changes to the bite with prolonged use.

-Tracheostomy is a surgical procedure that creates a permanent opening in the neck.
+Tracheostomy creates a permanent opening in the neck.
 It is reserved for people with severe disease in whom less drastic measures have failed or are inappropriate.
 Although it is always successful in eliminating obstructive sleep apnea, tracheostomy requires significant lifestyle changes and carries some serious risks (eg, infection, bleeding, blockage).